D-Tsonev/Project-1/README.md

 ## Overview

-Space Invaders/ Ice Age Wars is my first ever front-end development project, produced as part of General Assembly's Immersive Software Engineering Bootcamp.
+Space Invaders/Ice Age Wars is my first ever front-end development project, produced as part of General Assembly's Immersive Software Engineering Bootcamp.

-My task was to create a grid-based game rendered in the browser that utilised 'vanilla' JavaScript, HTML and CSS.
+My task was to create a grid-based game rendered in the browser that utilised Vanilla JavaScript, HTML and CSS.

 Given a selection of classic arcade games to choose from, I opted to build my take on _Space Invaders_.
 The theme was inspired by the _Ice Age_ movie.

 The project was mainly to consolidate my beginners' knowledge of JavaScript and interacting with the DOM, but I worked hard to make it a fun experience to play.

-It was an independent project built in a week and is both the first real game I have built and the first instance applying real-world-type logic with vanilla JavaScript.
+It was an independent project built in a week and is both the first real game I have built and the first instance applying real-world-type logic with Vanilla JavaScript.

 You can play the game [here](https://d-tsonev.github.io/Project-1/)

 ## The Brief

-- **Render a game in the browser**
+- **Render a game in the browser**.
-- **Design logic for winning & visually display which player won**
+- **Design logic for winning & visually display which player won**.
-- **Include separate HTML / CSS / JavaScript files**
+- **Include separate HTML / CSS / JavaScript files**.
-- Stick with **KISS (Keep It Simple Stupid)** and **DRY (Don't Repeat Yourself)** principles
+- Stick with **KISS (Keep It Simple Stupid)** and **DRY (Don't Repeat Yourself)** principles.
-- Use **Javascript** for **DOM manipulation**
+- Use **Javascript** for **DOM manipulation**.
-- **Deploy your game online**, where the rest of the world can access it
+- **Deploy your game online**, where the rest of the world can access it.
-- Use **semantic markup** for HTML and CSS (adhere to best practices)
+- Use **semantic markup** for HTML and CSS (adhere to best practices).

 ## The Technologies used